acoli-repo/conll-rdf/README.md

 All relevant classes are in [src/](./src/org/acoli/conll/rdf).
 Sample scripts in [examples/](./examples).
 These convert data found in [data/](./data/ud/UD_English-master).
 In case your corpus directly corresponds to a format found there you can directly convert it with given scripts into conll-rdf.

+IMPORTANT USAGE HINT: all given data is parsed sentence wise if applicable - for CoNLL data as input a newline is considered as a sentence boundary marker (in regard to the CoNLL data model).
+Also the ID column if provided must contain sentence internal IDs (if this is not the case this column must be renamed before conversion/parsing) - if no such column is provided sentence internal IDs will be generated.
+Please refer to paper mentioned below under #Reference .

 ### CoNLLStreamExtractor